 On the other hand, the Liberal Democrats have seen a large inflow of members: their membership has grown from around 50,000 in June 2015 to over 100,000 today.

 The Lib Dems challenged the Tories over the weekend to publish its membership figures, Lib Dem MP Ed Davey saying:

 “If true, these reports show that on the eve of the Conservative conference the party’s grassroots have lost all faith in Theresa May’s Brexit government.”

 The figures are particularly potent when observed in their historical context.
 At its height in the 1950s, the Tory party boasted nearly 3 million members; and consistently had more members than Labour until the mid-1990s.

 At the same time, Labour’s membership numbers are approaching the party’s mid-20th century highs of between 500,000 and a million.

 Nosediving membership numbers are an embarrassing start to the Tory conference — especially as the speculation comes from a key Tory blog.
 The revelations are just more evidence that the Tories, seemingly close to open civil war, are on the rocks.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.